canonical/netbox/docs/models/extras/customfield.md

 Marking a field as required will force the user to provide a value for the field when creating a new object or when saving an existing object.
 A default value for the field may also be provided.
 Use "true" or "false" for boolean fields, or the exact value of a choice for selection fields.

+A custom field must be assigned to one or more object types, or models, in NetBox.
+Once created, custom fields will automatically appear as part of these models in the web UI and REST API.
+Note that not all models support custom fields.

+### Filtering

 The filter logic controls how values are matched when filtering objects by the custom field.
 Loose filtering (the default) matches on a partial value, whereas exact matching requires a complete match of the given string to a field's value.
 For example, exact filtering with the string "red" will only match the exact value "red", whereas loose filtering will match on the values "red", "red-orange", or "bored".
 Setting the filter logic to "disabled" disables filtering by the field entirely.

-A custom field must be assigned to one or more object types, or models, in NetBox.
-Once created, custom fields will automatically appear as part of these models in the web UI and REST API.
-Note that not all models support custom fields.
+### Grouping

+!!! note
+    This feature was introduced in NetBox v3.3.

+Related custom fields can be grouped together within the UI by assigning each the same group name.
+When at least one custom field for an object type has a group defined, it will appear under the group heading within the custom fields panel under the object view.
+All custom fields with the same group name will appear under that heading.
+(Note that the group names must match exactly, or each will appear as a separate heading.)

+This parameter has no effect on the API representation of custom field data.

+### Visibility

+!!! note
+    This feature was introduced in NetBox v3.3.

+When creating a custom field, there are three options for UI visibility.
+These control how and whether the custom field is displayed within the NetBox UI.

+* **Read/write** (default): The custom field is included when viewing and editing objects.
+* **Read-only**: The custom field is displayed when viewing an object, but it cannot be edited via the UI.
+(It will appear in the form as a read-only field.)
+* **Hidden**: The custom field will never be displayed within the UI.
+This option is recommended for fields which are not intended for use by human users.

+Note that this setting has no impact on the REST or GraphQL APIs: Custom field data will always be available via either API.

-### Custom Field Validation
+### Validation

 NetBox supports limited custom validation for custom field values.
 Following are the types of validation enforced for each field type: